marlonbje/stockeye/README.md

 ## What it shows

 - **Price chart** — Weekly OHLC candlestick chart for the past 500 days
-- **Income Statement** — Revenue, Gross Profit, Operating Income and Net Income over the last quarters
+- **Income Statement** — Revenue, Gross Profit, Operating Income and Net Income and Net Margin over the last quarters
-- **Debt Level And Coverage** — Total Debt, Free-Cash-Flow, Cash & Cash-Equivalents and Stockholders' Equity over the same period
+- **Balance Sheet** — Total Assets, Current Liabilities and Stockholders' Equity over the same period

 ## Usage